Mattph1963/devops-capstone-project/README.md

 ## Your Task

-Complete this microservice by implementing REST API's for `READ`, `UPDATE`, `DELETE`, and `LIST` while maintaining **95%** code coverage.
+Complete this microservice by implementing REST API's for READ, UPDATE, DELETE, and LIST while maintaining **95%** code coverage.
 In true **Test Driven Development** fashion, first write tests for the code you "wish you had", and then write the code to make them pass.

 ## Local Kubernetes Development